khaosans/sequ/readme.txt

 The program is currently at the implementation level 2:

 To run the program:
-1) copy the sequ.py program the the working directory
+1) copy the sequ.py program the working directory
 2) call the program by typing "python sequ.py" with the corresponding arguments For Example: python sequ.py 5
 	For more options please type python sequ.py --help